-The EU regulations that implement UN and EU sanctions commonly contain the following grounds for obtaining licenses:
+The EU regulations that implement UN and EU sanctions commonly contain the following grounds for obtaining licenses to release frozen funds:

 - basic needs—expenses necessary to support the existence of the designated person or their family (not to a standard enjoyed before being designated);